cfraz89/xamarin-gradle-plugins/README.md

 The blocks under configurations {} should match up with the build configurations specified in your Xamarin project.
 For each configuration, you add build targets (build and/or androidPackage), optionally specifying the output file which has ben specified in the Xamarin project.
-However if the projectName is specified, the output file defaults to 'bin/$configuration/$projectName.dll'
+However if the projectName is specified, the output file defaults to 'bin/$configuration/$projectName.dll' The default configurations include Debug and Release, which will suit most projects which haven't had configurations modified.

 dependencyDir can also be specified, and will define where downloaded dependencies get copied into